jmjuanes/siimple/README.md

 ### Local playground

-You can run the playground editor in your local machine after building the demo CSS of **siimple** and then running the following command:
+You can run the playground editor in your local machine after building the framework CSS and then running the following command:

 ```bash
 $ npm run playground